This post may contain affiliate links. For more information, please read my disclosure policy.

-Biology for the grammar stage is written for children between 1st and 4th grade.
-There are different books recommended for the younger kids and older kids, but it’s easy to use the lighter readings for younger kids as the main course and assign the more advanced readings for your older children to read later.
+Biology for the Grammar Stage is written for children between 1st and 4th grade.
+There are different books recommended for younger kids and older kids, but it’s easy to use the lighter readings for younger kids as the main course and assign the more advanced readings for your older children to read later.

 All right, down to business.

 When Paige sent the package to me, I received two student workbooks, one teacher’s manual, and Success in Science: A Manual for Science Education.
 I immediately grabbed my pink and green washi tape to tape the spines of the student workbooks.
 Now the kids and I can tell at a glance whose workbook is whose!

 Paige also emailed me the coloring pages for her grammar stage biology course, which have been awesome!
 They’re perfect for keeping little hands busy while I read aloud to the kids.

 Elemental Science Biology for the Grammar Stage is not a stand-alone curriculum.
 I pulled these books off my shelf or purchased the few I didn’t already own.

 - Basher Science: Biology – Life as we know it!
 (1st-4th)

 - Kingfisher Science Encyclopedia (4th-6th)

 We were now ready to go.
 Just as a heads up, you can purchase a science kit for grammar stage biology as well.